-There is a simple, earthy cake in the French culinary repertoire, from the region of Limousin, called clafouti (pronounced klah-foo-tee), which is an especially delicious way to treat fresh fruit and berries in summer.
+There’s a simple, earthy, peasant cake in the French culinary repertoire, from the region of Limousin, called clafouti (pronounced klah-foo-tee).
+And it’s an especially delicious way to treat fresh summer fruit and berries.

-It is comprised of a layer of cake-custard, topped with a layer of fruit.
-The result can be rather more like cake or rather more like custard, depending on the proportions in the batter.
-Sometimes it’s described as a pancake and it does have a slight similarity to the high-rising German pancake called Dutch Baby.
-I have also eaten versions that are simply custards enrobing fruit, no flour in the batter at all.
+It consists of a layer of cakey-custard, topped with a layer of fruit.
+The result can be more like cake or more like custard, depending on the proportions in the batter.
+Sometimes clafouti is described as a pancake, and it does have a slight similarity to the high-rising German pancake called Dutch Baby.
+I have also eaten versions of peasant cake that are simple custards enrobing fruit–no flour in the batter at all.

 My version is on the other end of the spectrum.
-It contains no eggs and is cake-like (not a pancake, not a custard) with a decidedly chewy texture, which everyone who tastes it loves.
-I don’t recall where I stumbled on the unusual formula here, but I have not encountered it anywhere since.
+It contains no eggs and is cake-like (not a pancake, not a custard) with an unusual, distinctively chewy texture.
+Everyone who tastes it love it.
+I don’t recall where I stumbled on the formula, but I haven’t encountered it anywhere since.

-Because this cake is so simple to make and not overly sweet, it makes an excellent addition to a breakfast or brunch menu.
-It’s also wonderful with afternoon tea, perhaps an organic Darjeeling Muscatel from Oregon tea purveyor, The Tao of Tea at http://www.taooftea.com/.
-It is best eaten shortly after baking.
+Because this peasant cake is so simple to make and not overly sweet, it makes an excellent addition to a breakfast or brunch menu.
+It’s also wonderful with afternoon tea, perhaps an organic Darjeeling Muscatel from Oregon tea purveyor, The Tao of Tea.
+It’s best eaten shortly after baking.

 Inspiration Note Julia Child describes this classic dessert beautifully, along with several variations, in the inestimable, Mastering the Art of French Cooking, Volume 1.
-Her formula, however, is quite different than the one I am showing you here.
+Her formula, however, is quite different than the one I’m sharing here.

 Fresh Apricot Ginger Peasant Cake

-Apricots release their full depth of flavor only when cooked, thus I am always looking for ways to treat them to a little heat.
-They are the perfect fruit for this simple cake, but blueberries, raspberries, blackberries, peaches, or sour cherries will also work beautifully.
+Apricots release their full depth of flavor only when cooked.
+Thus I’m always looking for ways to treat them to a little heat.
+They’re the perfect fruit for this simple cake, but blueberries, raspberries, blackberries, peaches, or sour cherries also work beautifully.

 - To prepare the pie plate: Locate a 10½-inch diameter ceramic pie plate with a 5-6 cup capacity.
 (Another shape of shallow baking dish with the same capacity will also work.)